 Because knowledge about the toxicology, epidemiology, fate, and treatment of these compounds and the rules regulating them are evolving, our clients are faced with managing risks in a rapidly changing world.

-We help our clients track EC science and regulations and develop effective risk management strategies to mitigate impacts from ECs on their businesses.
+We help our clients track emerging contaminant (EC) science and regulations and develop effective risk management strategies to mitigate impacts from emerging contaminants on their businesses.
 We help our clients remain compliant with dynamic requirements and be good environmental and public health stewards.

-Our engineers have performed treatment technology evaluations for 1,4-dioxane, PFAS, 1,2,3-TCP, and other ECs.
+Our engineers have performed treatment technology evaluations for 1,4-dioxane, PFAS, 1,2,3-TCP, and other emerging contaminants.
 We are experienced in the evaluation of technology effectiveness, implementability, and cost.
 We have completed numerous remediation system designs, including those for potable water treatment systems.

 FATE AND TRANSPORT

-We extend our expertise in chemical fate and transport to a range of ECs, including PFAS, sulfolane, 1,4-dioxane, 1,2,3-TCP, organic acids, and other ECs to support litigation, assessment of human health risk issues, remedial investigations, and design of site-specific risk management and remediation strategies.
+We extend our expertise in chemical fate and transport to a range of emerging contaminants, including PFAS, sulfolane, 1,4-dioxane, 1,2,3-TCP, organic acids, and other emerging contaminantsto support litigation, assessment of human health risk issues, remedial investigations, and design of site-specific risk management and remediation strategies.
 Central to our approach is developing accurate and robust conceptual site models using multiple lines of evidence.
 Our approach allows us to negotiate remedies and risk mitigation plans based on defensible science.